Getting beyond the home inspection is sort of like advancing to the next level in a video game.

 Be Aware of These Tried-and-True Tactics for Negotiating Repairs

-Here are four time-tested negotiating techniques that your agent may deploy to protect your best interests — without reducing the sales price:
+Here are four time-tested negotiating techniques your agent may deploy to protect your best interests — without reducing the sales price:

 - Agree to make reasonable repairs.
 Unless your house is flawless — and the reality is that no one’s is — be prepared to receive repair requests from the buyer.
-You don’t have to offer to fix everything that buyer asks of you, but you should take responsibility for major issues.
+You don’t have to offer to fix everything the buyer asks of you, but you should take responsibility for major issues.

 - Offer a closing cost credit.
 Don’t want to deal with the hassle of making or ordering home repairs yourself?
 Ask your agent to offer the buyer a credit at closing for the estimated costs.
 This can also help you avoid complaints from the buyer over the quality of the workmanship, since you won’t be the one overseeing the repairs.